 - Expand public spaces and enhance social and cultural amenities

-- City-initiated rezoning of village and low-rise areas to allow for redevelopment options up to 6 storeys (and up to 8 storeys for sites within the Transit-Oriented Area delivering below-market rental or social housing).
+- City-initiated rezoning of villages and other low-rise areas to allow for redevelopment options up to 6 storeys (and up to 8 storeys for sites within the Transit-Oriented Area delivering below-market rental or social housing).
 When it's approved, applicants can proceed directly to a development permit (no rezoning is required).
 Learn more by reviewing a map of eligible sites PDF file (8 MB)

 - Introducing a Groundwater Protection Area to make sure groundwater can continue to feed into Still Creek.
 New development within this area will need to limit underground parking.